Holman Christian Standard Bible: Beginnings

 The roots of the HCSB can be traced to 1984, when Arthur Farstad, general editor of the New King James Version of the Bible, began a new translation project.
 In 1998, Farstad and LifeWay Christian Resources (the publishing arm of the Southern Baptist Convention) came to an agreement that would allow LifeWay to fund and publish the completed work.
 Farstad died soon after, and leadership of the editorial team was turned over to Dr. Edwin Blum, who had been an integral part of the team.
 The death of Farstad resulted in a change to the Koine Greek source text underlying the HCSB, although Farstad had envisioned basing the new translation on the same texts used for the King James Version and New King James Version.
 He followed the Greek Majority Text which he and Zane C. Hodges had authored.
 After Farstad's death, the editorial team replaced this text with the consensus Greek New Testament established by twentieth-century scholars.

-Translation philosophy

 Holman Bible Publishers assembled an international, interdenominational team of 100 scholars and proofreaders, all of whom were committed to biblical inerrancy.

 Formats

 The HCSB is available in electronic form for WORDsearch and Bible Explorer software.
 An HCSB Study Bible became available in October 2010.
 The HCSB is available online.
-It is marketed in Christian publications as an apologetics Bible and has a version specifically for the Microsoft Xbox 360 called Bible Navigator X.
+It has a version specifically for the Microsoft Xbox 360 called Bible Navigator X.